 Kitchari means mixture, usually of two grains.
 This is one kitchari recipe that is particularly nourishing and easy to digest.
-Please note the options below for some alternatives.
+Please note the options below for some alternatives and, after the recipe, read more about this ancient dish.

 - Vegetables such as zucchini, asparagus, sweet potato